quora/pyanalyze/docs/typesystem.md

 This is not a full, usable implementation of ranged integers; for that we would also need to add support for this check to operators like `int.__add__`.

+Two custom checks are exposed by `pyanalyze.extensions`:

+- `pyanalyze.extensions.LiteralOnly`, which allows only literal values (as discussed above)
+- `pyanalyze.extensions.NoAny`, which disallows passing untyped values

 ## Limitations